kurapica/Scorpio/README.md

     So our hooked function would be called first, then the original function.

-    There is a problem, if you need call the TestFunc also in the module, We don't which one it should be use, so we need hook it with different name like
+    There is a problem, if you need call the TestFunc also in the module, We don't know which one should be used, so we need hook it with a different name like

         __Hook__ "TestFunc"
         function HookTestFunc()